 In recognition of the importance of this issue, we are setting up a charitable foundation specifically focused on supporting mental health-related causes.

 Anti-bribery and corruption

-Gamesys Group is committed to countering corruption and bribery and it is Company policy to take a zero-tolerance approach to bribes paid to or accepted from, either directly or indirectly, players, suppliers, other companies and public officials.
+Gamesys Group is committed to countering corruption and bribery and it is Company policy to take a zero-tolerance approach to bribes and facilitation payments paid to or accepted from, either directly or indirectly, players, suppliers, other companies and public officials.
+This includes payments, gifts or hospitality made or received with the expectation or hope that a business advantage will be provided, or to reward a business advantage already given, or to "facilitate" or expedite a routine procedure.
+Giving or receiving gifts and hospitality reasonable to the circumstances and not for any improper purpose is permitted, however Company policy guidelines and procedures on documentation and authorisation must be followed.
 Our policies are available to all employees on the intranet and this is reinforced through the Code of Conduct.
 Suppliers must go through our due diligence process prior to being onboarded.

 Employees can raise any suspected issues of bribery and corruption through our whistleblowing process.
+This includes access to an independent, third-party-hosted, whistleblowing hotline for anonymous and confidential concerns.
+Threatening or retaliating against a colleague or third party who has refused to commit a bribery offence or who has raised concerns of bribery, corruption or another whistleblowing matter is prohibited under the Company policy.
 In 2019 no corruption or bribery-related non-compliance issues were raised or fines and penalties incurred.
 No staff were disciplined or dismissed due to anti-corruption and bribery policy non-compliance.

 All employees from prior to the acquisition have received comprehensive anti-bribery and corruption training and this will be rolled out to the rest of the Group in 2020.